We asked our panel of experts for their best advice on how to monitor customer service, to deliver an exceptional customer experience.

 Connecting siloed data from an array of tools – including ACD, CRM, IVR – is central to this strategy.
 Yet, on-premise contact centre solutions – which may differentiate CX – are tricky to integrate.
 As a result, operations often fail to generate the necessary flow of customer data.

 These data management struggles are evident in an Aberdeen Group study, highlighting that only 13% of companies are happy with their ability to use data to improve customer interactions.

 Thankfully, business intelligence systems provide the ideal platform for managers to extract relevant customer information and channel insights to agents.
 In doing so, they combine and synchronize interaction data, streamline business processes, and single a central source of CX truth.

-Thanks to Dave Hoekstra at Calabrio
+Contributed by: Dave Hoekstra at Calabrio

 20. Listen to Your Customers